tudorscanner/slate/source/includes/_flights_multiCity.md

 ### destination0

-Location code for the destination
+Location code for the destination of the first flight

 `destination0`